Minnesota Wildflowers

 Flower: Flower shape: irregular

-[photo of flower] Flowers are at the end of stalks that arise from leaf axils near the top of the plant.
+[photo of flower] Stalked flowers, single or in small clusters, at the tips of branching stems and arising from leaf axils near the top of the plant.
 Individual flowers are ½ to 1 inch across and have 3 petals.
-The upper 2 petals are round and bright blue, the lower petal is much smaller, white and notched into 3 rounded lobes.
-There are 3 long fertile stamens and 3 short sterile stamens, each with yellow tips and often a spot of reddish brown in the center.
+The upper 2 petals are round and bright blue; the lower petal is much smaller, white and notched into 3 rounded lobes.
+In the center are 3 small, sterile stamens and a 4th stamen with a larger, butterfly-shaped tip, all 4 typically with a spot of maroon in the center of the yellow tip.
+Below are a style and 2 fertile stamens; all 3 are long, curving and white to yellowish.

-[photo of spathe] Behind the flower is a pair of leafy bracts (spathe) that is up to 2 inches long.
-The spathe is fused at the bottom and open at the top all the way to its base.
+[photo of spathe] Behind the flower is a folded, leafy bract (spathe) that is up to 2 inches long and half heart-shaped in outline.
+The spathe is hairless and open at the top all the way to its base.
 Each flower lasts for a single day, hence the common name.

 Leaves and stem: Leaf attachment: alternate Leaf type: simple